 - Long-Term Fellowships are for applicants with a Ph.D. in biology, who wants to embark on a new and ground-breaking project with a focus on life sciences.

 - Cross-Disciplinary Fellowships are for applicants who have a PhD from a non-biological discipline (e.g. physics, chemistry, mathematics, engineering or computer sciences) and who have not worked in the life sciences before.

-The fellowship amount is paid to the host institution.
+The Postdoctoral Fellowship awarded amount is paid to the host institution.
 The amount covers all or part of the salary of the postdoctoral fellow and includes a sum for research-related costs.
 The allowance varies depending on the host country.
-For a complete overview, see the guidelines for 2024, links above.

 Is HFSP something for you?
 Try their Eligibility quiz.

 Messages at time of print 7 December 2023, 22:00 CET